neurostream/nested-vmware-packer/README.md

  - updating the /usr/lib/vmware-vix/vixwrapper-config.txt with version that matchs
  - after the X-forwarded vmplayer launch , rebuild kernel mods
  - ensure CPU virtualization features are enabled in the bios ( or virtual bios, as was my case - nested vmplayer)
- - in the exec chain ( not sure if it was packer->vmrun->--or->vmplayer ), linux.iso was expected to be located under /usr/lib/vmware/isoimages/
+ - in the exec chain ( not sure if it was packer->vmrun->--or->vmplayer ), linux.iso was expected to be located under /usr/lib/vmware/isoimages/ AS WELL as wherever the provisioner file source location ( relative to the current working directy of the packer executable was run from)
  - the yum updated kernel-headers did not match the running kernel-version, which the UI launched kernel mod link was referencing. after kernel was updated and kernel-headers were the same, then things ran